 Both VA and PT are different terms with different meanings.
 While VA might sound like a cheaper & faster option — it's usually less effective without a pen test backing.
 So, make sure to always go for pen testing along with a vulnerability assessment to reduce the risk of cyber attacks to a minimum.

-Myth 2: Penetration Testing is Only for Large Organizations
+Myth 2: Mobile Penetration Testing is Only for Large Organizations

 There's a big misconception that hackers target only large organizations.
 And hence only large organizations need PT and not small ones.